-The Oregon Liquor & Cannabis Commission (OLCC) holds sole authority to grant, deny or restrict a liquor license.
-The City of Portland’s role in liquor licensing is to act as a local processor of applications, provide information to support the OLCC in their decision making, and support local community building.
+The Oregon Liquor and Cannabis Commission (OLCC) holds sole authority to grant, deny or restrict a liquor license.
+The City of Portland’s role in liquor licensing is to act as a local processor of applications, provide information to support the OLCC in its decision making, and support local community building.

 About the Application Process

 It takes the City 45 days to process a liquor license once a complete application packet is received.

 Upon receipt of a complete application, the City of Portland will develop a recommendation on the application in two ways: